Why Python?

 Streamlined Pre- and Post-Processing

-Say goodbye to cumbersome data exports.
-Many commercial solvers make you deal with clunky file formats and tedious data parsing.
-With EMerge, you have direct access to all the simulation data, making post-processing and visualization as intuitive as any other Python computation.
+No more painful data exports.
+Many commercial solvers force you to wrestle with clunky file formats and tedious parsing.
+With EMerge, you get direct access to all your simulation data, so post-processing and visualization feel as natural as any other Python workflow.

 Get started in just 10 lines of code!

-EMerge stands out as a FEM solver for electromagnetics, recognized for its user-friendly interface.
-Simple simulations be set up in just minutes, eliminating the need for extensive boilerplate code.
-With EMerge, a basic waveguide simulation can be executed in only 10 lines of code, where two lines are dedicated to imports and one is for plotting.
-This efficiency enhances the experience significantly.
+EMerge stands out as a FEM solver for electromagnetics and radio-frequency physics thanks to its user-friendly interface.
+Simple simulations can be set up in just minutes, without the burden of boilerplate code.
+A basic waveguide simulation, for instance, runs in only 10 lines of code, two for imports, one for plotting, and the rest for the actual setup.

 Limitations